DynoRobotics/VirtualRehearsalRoom/Docs/Virtaul Rehearsal Room/Getting Started Instructions/Testing the project in VR with a simple avatar.md

 ![[Pasted image 20230523141615.png]]
 If it gets stuck in "Searching for PCs..." here, it might help to temporarily disconnect the USB cable and reconnect it again.

-If connecting using a cable does not work for you, it is possible that you could have better luck using Air Link.
+If connecting using a cable does not work for you, it you could have better luck using Air Link.
 You can switch to Air Link mode using the toggle at the top of the Quest Link window in last image.

 After the headset is connected using Oculus Link, it should look something like this in VR.
 ![[Pasted image 20230523144131.png]]